APNIC-Labs/draft-kskroll-sentinel/README.md

       KSK roll.

    (S A *):  If any of the resolvers returns an "A" response the the
-      "not-ta" query, then at least one of the resolvers does not recognise the sentinel mechanism, and the behaviour of the collection of resolvers during the KSK roll cannot be reliably determined.
+      "root-key-sentinel-not-ta" query, then at least one of the resolvers does not recognise the sentinel mechanism, and the behaviour of the collection of resolvers during the KSK roll cannot be reliably determined.

    (S S A):  This case implies that all of the resolvers in the set
       perform DNSSEC-validation, all of the resolvers are aware of the